diambra/docs/content/_index.en.md

 ### Overview

 DIAMBRA Arena is a software package featuring a collection of <span style="color:#333333; font-weight:bolder;">high-quality environments for Reinforcement Learning research and experimentation</span>.
-It provides a standard interface to popular arcade emulated video games, offering a <span style="color:#333333; font-weight:bolder;">Python API fully compliant with OpenAI Gym format</span>, that makes its adoption smooth and straightforward.
+It provides a standard interface to popular arcade emulated video games, offering a <span style="color:#333333; font-weight:bolder;">Python API fully compliant with OpenAI Gym/Gymnasium format</span>, that makes its adoption smooth and straightforward.

 It <span style="color:#333333; font-weight:bolder;">supports all major Operating Systems</span> (Linux, Windows and MacOS) and <span style="color:#333333; font-weight:bolder;">can be easily installed via Python PIP</span>, as described in the <a href="./#installation">installation section</a> below.
 It is <span style="color:#333333; font-weight:bolder;">completely free to use</span>, the user only needs to register on the official website.